Au Gratin Potatoes are thinly sliced golden potatoes layered in a rich, creamy, and cheesy sauce. This tasty side dish is always a hit!

 Recipe Notes

-Note 1: Yukon gold (also called gold, Yukon, or yellow potatoes) are hands-down my favorite potato to use.
-Russet potatoes will also work.
-Peel potatoes, rinse in cool water, then use a Mandoline slicer set at 1/8th-inch thickness to cut the potatoes.
+Note 1: Yukon gold potatoes are my favorite, but russet potatoes also work.
+Peel potatoes, rinse in cool water, then use a mandoline slicer set at 1/8th-inch thickness to cut potatoes.

-Note 2: I like whole milk best; it delivers the richest end result.
-2% and 1% will work, but I do not recommend skim milk or plant-based milk alternatives.
+Note 2: Whole milk works best for the richest result.
+2% or 1% milk work, but avoid skim or plant-based milk alternatives.

-Note 4: The sauce should be thick enough to coat the back of a wooden spoon.
-Lift up the spoon and immediately trace a line across the back of the spoon with your fingertip.
-If the line retains a clear track, the sauce is thick enough.
-If not, the sauce needs to be cooked a bit longer.
+Note 4: The sauce should coat the back of a wooden spoon.
+If you can trace a clear line across the back of the spoon with your fingertip, and it stays, the sauce is thick enough.

 Nutrition